galnir/Master-Bot/README.md

 To set up the bot using this method, read these instructuiions: [guides/Lavalink-replit](./guides/Lavalink-replit.md)

+### Method 3 - Using a public LavaLink Server

+To set up the bot using this method, read these instructuiions: [guides/Lavalink-public](./guides/Lavalink-public.md)

 ### Running the bot

-Once you have finished with all of the steps above and are ready to run the bot, simply type `npm run dev` to start the bot.
+Once you have finished with all of the steps above and are ready to run the bot, simply type `npm run start` to start the bot.

 ## Commands